 Key account manager jobs – why pricing tactics should be part of the equation

-I previously worked for a large B2B industrial corporate were c.25% of the revenue came from approximate 40 key account clients – with a tail of c.
-50,000 smaller clients.
+I previously worked for a large B2B industrial corporate where roughly 25% of the revenue came from approximately 40 key account clients – with a tail of about 50,000 smaller clients.

 Major sources of stress

-One of the major sources of stress was that the account managers were not armed with any pricing policy when going into a negotiation.
-For example, they were not armed with an ability to move on rates, a playbook on how to negotiate or even been trained in discussing value.
+One of the major sources of stress is that the account managers are not armed with any pricing policy when going into a negotiation.
+For example, they are not armed with an ability to move on rates, a playbook on how to negotiate or even been trained in discussing value.

 If that was not enough – they would be given a hard time for reducing prices.
-But there was no incentive at all to increase rates!
-The amazing thing was that most of the key account managers still did their best.
+But there’s no incentive at all to increase rates!
+The amazing thing is that most of the key account managers still did their best.
 That is, to defend the company and help the customer.

 When you look at it from an outside perspective – and having knowledge of pricing, the remedy is pretty straight forward.
 The big question is how can you build stakeholder engagement in a company and gain C-level support to actually help the sales teams do their jobs?
 One of the biggest frustrations for pricing professionals is knowing that you can really help the sales effort, but not getting that buy-in or remit.